oxinabox/oxinabox.github.io/_posts/2017-11-18-Lazy-Sequences-in-Julia.md

 Point is, at no point do I ever want to load all 20Gb of wikipedia into my program, nor all 100Gb of Amazon product reviews.

-And I especially do not want to load $\inf$ bytes of every prime number.
+And I especially do not want to load $\infty$ bytes of every prime number.

 <!--more-->